 Again we differentiate between the fashion buyer and the hair replacement wig.
-Fashion buyers are usually open to hair color changes in wigs.
-And then sometimes God just gives you your best color to begin with.
-It's a very personal decision to change color, and if you are thinking of dyeing your hair, a wig is a great way to find out what the other color will bring you, without damaging your own natural hair.
+Fashion buyers are usually open to color changes in wigs.
+It's a very personal decision to change color, and if you are thinking of dyeing your hair, and a wig is a great way to find out what the other color will do for you, without damaging your own natural hair.

 Often eye color helps our wig experts select a great color for our clients.
 They know that red is opposite to green and blue and as such, sets up a beautiful contrast.
 Blue eyes are a standout when framed with a red wig.
 Once we decide to go to red, we look at complexion to select the proper red, with fair complexions favoring the light reds, such as Irish Red, and dark complexions favoring the auburns.

 Complexion is also a very important guide in selecting hair color.
 A strong contrast such as a pale complexion with jet black hair, is great for making people notice your face, but you'd better have a Snow White clear complexion as well.
-Strong contrast causes the eye to see complexions very clearly, and if that is a good feature for you, you should consider toning down the contrast a bit.
-You can go too far when toning down contrast.
-With no contrast at all, your face gets lost completely, like a painting without a frame.
-We often see this at our salon very often.
-It can be an interesting effect, but it's not one you normally would want to live with day in and day out.
+Strong contrast causes the eye to see complexions very clearly, and if that is not a good feature for you, you should consider toning down the contrast a bit.

-Dark Complexions and eye colors can still benefit from some contrast with hair color.
+Those with dark Complexions and eye colors can benefit from some contrast with their hair color.
 Often a dark brown complexion will be set of with light chocolate hair, or #1 jet black.
-Then light brown complexions get contrast with dark brown hair.
+Light brown complexions get set off against dark brown hair.
 It's a vice-versa sort of thing, with the big idea being to get some contrast.
-The amount of contrast is up to you, remembering that strong contrast causes the eye to focus and pay attention.
+The amount of contrast is up to you.
+Consider that strong contrast causes the eye to focus and pay attention.
 After the eye is done paying attention, the brain makes decision as to whether or not it likes what it has seen, based on myriads of reasons which include believability.
 But even the unbelievable can be beautiful.
 Some girls can pull off pink hair.
 It's not believable.
 It looks cartoonish, but that may be exactly the kind of attention you want to get.
 That's one of the great things about wigs.
 They allow you to change, without really changing.